nageshchauhan/thinkofjava.io/java/fundamentals/2_datatype/datatypes.md

   </tr>
 </table>

-<strong>Note:</strong> `null` is default value for object reference and we can't apply for primitive.
+<strong>Note:</strong> `null` is default value for object reference, and we can't apply for primitive.
 If we try to use for primitive we'll get compile time error.

 ```java
 //Example